-

 Facebook, Beauty, and Good Friday

-I don’t find myself on Facebook much these days; when I am on, I love the memories that pop up on my feed here and there.
-You know the ones, 3 years ago today you were here…7 years ago today you posted this, etc. Last Friday, my Facebook memory was from 5 years ago in Venice, Italy.
+I don’t use Facebook often, but when I do, I love the memories on my feed.
+You know the ones: “Three years ago today, you were here… Seven years ago today, you posted this,” etc. Last Friday, my Facebook memory was from 5 years ago in Venice, Italy.
 More specifically, it was a video that I had posted inside St. Mark’s Basilica during the Good Friday Celebration of the Lord’s Passion.
-After not sleeping last night, here are a few things that kept me up all night about the video and the significance of this day, this Good Friday 2021.
-What…
+After not sleeping last night, here are a few things that kept me up all night about the video and the significance of this day, Good Friday 2021.
+The music strikes me first in the video, a rendition of…

 Moments in Time: Dingle, Ireland

-As many of us celebrated St. Patrick’s Day this week, we find ourselves on the Dingle Peninsula in the southwest part of Ireland.
-The town of Dingle is the largest town on the peninsula located in County Kerry.
+As many of us celebrated St. Patrick’s Day this week, we are on the Dingle Peninsula in southwest Ireland.
+Dingle is the largest town on the peninsula in County Kerry.
 The magnificent road that winds around the peninsula is called Slea Head Drive.
-A little side note, the westernmost part of the peninsula not only brings a spectacularly beautiful view of the rough surf of the Atlantic.
-But the islands off to the west are the closest part of mainland Ireland that you can get to the United States.
-Nestled in the rock just off the road sits a statue of the…
+A little side note: The westernmost part of the peninsula not only brings a spectacularly beautiful view of the rough surf of the Atlantic, but the islands off to the west are the closest part of mainland Ireland that you can get to the United States.
+A statue of the Cross is nestled in the rock just off the road.
+The scene from the crucifixion sits facing…

 Let’s Dance

 I have not done much dancing of late.
-I’m afraid my days of getting down doing the running man or moonwalk have passed by.
+My days of getting down doing the running man or moonwalk have passed.
 That said, I couldn’t help but dance this week to a different tune.
-There is no secret how these times have been mentally taxing for so many of us.
+There is no secret how these times have been mentally taxing for many of us.
 No role, occupation, or vocation has been spared.
 This week, we got some bad news regarding the health of one of our sons.
-Nothing serious, but heartbreaking for him nonetheless, as it will most likely prevent him from participating in his favorite sport for the foreseeable future.
+It is nothing serious, but it is heartbreaking for him nonetheless, as it will most likely prevent him from participating in his favorite sport for the foreseeable future.
 A participation that has been so critical for the mental…

 Moments in Time: Glen Coe, Scotland (Highlands)